ARM-software/arm-systemready/IR/Yocto/README.md

 Note: The image is generated in a compressed (.xz) format.
 The image must be uncompressed before using the same for verification.<br />

 ## Build output
-This image comprises of single FAT file system partition recognized by UEFI: <br />
+This image comprises of 2 FAT file system partition recognized by UEFI: <br />
 - '/' <br />
   Root partition for Linux which contains test-suites to run in Linux environment. <br/>
-- 'boot' <br />
+- 'BOOT_ACS' <br />
   Approximate size: 150 MB <br />
-  contains bootable applications and test suites.
-(Approximate size: 150MB) <br />
+  contains bootable applications and test suites. <br />
   contains a 'acs_results' directory which stores logs of the automated execution of ACS.

 ## Verification